davidmetraux/cs601_final_project/README.md

 - Uses inputs, textarea, select, checkbox, and radio select
 - validates input accordingly, with errors appearing after submission and updating with further edits

+Resume:
+- Fetches JSON
+- Iterates over JSON to show content
+- Able to be printed, and removes certain elements that we don't want to be printed

+Game:
+- Uses buttons and React for a simple game.

 # MIT License